Is Your Dog Overexposed or Under Engaged?

 A. Every day

-B. A couple times a week
+B. A couple of times a week

 C. Whenever I feel like it